 It’s a beautiful and romantic place, where you find street vendors, some wearing the colorful dresses of their slave ancestors, tucked away everywhere.

 Every day, as evening drifts in, the gates in the old city walls close to vehicular traffic.
 Then the streets fill with people, and the cobblestones resonate with the clip-clop of horses pulling their carriages.
 All in all, it’s a wonderful respite from the traffic back home.

-Recently, I spent three days in Cartagena, which turned out to be the perfect amount of time to relax and explore and get away from the world and all its problems.
+I spent three days in Cartagena, which turned out to be the perfect amount of time just to relax and explore and get away from the world and all its problems.

-An amazingly city rich in historical and cultural attractions, it has plenty of good hotels, both chains and independents, and a smorgasbord of excellent restaurants.
+It’s an amazingly city rich in historical and cultural attractions, with plenty of good hotels, both chains and independents, and a smorgasbord of excellent restaurants.

-What’s more, perhaps even incredibly so, is that it’s safe and inexpensive (more about both later on).
-Also, it’s closer to Miami than some popular Caribbean islands.
+What’s more, perhaps even incredibly so, is that it’s safe and inexpensive.
+It’s also closer to Miami than some popular Caribbean islands.

 A Trip On a Whim